SCP, by default, operates via port 22 much like SFTP and similar transfer protocols.

 - OpenSSH This long-running free SSH server is still being frequently updated and it provides a free SFTP and SCP service.
 Written for Unix, but it also runs on Linux and macOS.
 A Cygwin version will run on Windows.

+Users often claim that it is faster than SFTP/FTP, transfers files from point A to point B, and does so securely.
+In fact, in a broad sense, SCP and SFTP/FTP are by and large the same thing and even operate similarly over SSH, but each still has its own particular nuances.
 Almost any server that offers SCP functionality will often offer SFTP/FTP as well, and even then it will often offer them in parity, providing the best of both worlds!

+Most notably SCP is just plain faster than setting up an FTP server or indeed an SFTP server.
+On the flip side, SCP lacks some of the more robust features that SFTP/FTP supports for transferring files.
 This can ultimately result in a bit more legwork required in regards to directory management or worse, resuming broken transfers since SCP will leave you wanting in that regard.

+In most other ways the protocols are all pretty much even with regard to functionality.
+For tons of files or complex directory configurations, SCP can really falter.
 Nonetheless, SCP perfectly fills a specific niche for quick and easy file transfers when there's still just a bit of need for security and something like TFTP just doesn't quite cut it!

-Below you'll find a list of SCP server software that will help you setup a secure copy server on Windows 7, 8.1, 2008 Server, 2012 Server and more!
+Below you'll find a list of SCP server software that will help you set up a secure copy server on Windows 7, 8.1, 2008 Server, 2012 Server, and more!

 Some of these are paid versions and others are free.